naymspace/backpex/guides/live_resource/user-preferences.md

 next user logs in inside that window, an unscoped cookie would be overlaid onto *their* first paint and replayed into *their* store.

-So every entry is stamped with a **scope fingerprint** (`Backpex.Preferences.LiveView.scope_fingerprint/2`): a keyed digest, over the endpoint's `secret_key_base`, of

-1. the scope map your `:scope` resolver returned (or the distinct `:unscoped` value), and
-2. the Phoenix session's CSRF token.

-Both, because Backpex can host more than one store and they are not scoped alike.
-One `:scope` resolver serves every prefix — the router picks the *adapter* per prefix, not the scope — but `Backpex.Preferences.Adapters.Session` (the default, and the whole store in a zero-config install) ignores scope altogether and scopes by the **session**.
-Digesting only the scope would give every user of an anonymous session-backed install the same fingerprint, which is the bug.
-The CSRF token is the session's stable per-session secret: unchanged by preference writes, and regenerated exactly when the session is renewed — which is what `phx.gen.auth`'s `renew_session/1` does on login and logout.

-Together they keep the cookie's scope at least as narrow as the narrowest store's.
-An app that neither renews the session on login nor configures `:scope` gets one fingerprint for both users — but it also hands them the same session, so the Session adapter is already sharing the *stored* preferences between them; the cookie leaks nothing the store does not.
+One application can route `global.*` into the Phoenix session and `resource.*` into a tenant-scoped database.
+A single fingerprint of the whole application scope is therefore too broad for the Session adapter and too narrow for the database adapter.
+Backpex instead signs one **client namespace token per adapter route**.
+Each token is a keyed digest over the endpoint's `secret_key_base`, the adapter module, the namespace reported by that adapter, and the Phoenix session's CSRF token.

+The built-in adapters report the namespace they actually use:

+- `Backpex.Preferences.Adapters.Session` reports the Phoenix preferences session key and deliberately ignores the application scope.
+Its token stays stable when the current tenant changes, so theme and sidebar state survive tenant navigation.
+- `Backpex.Preferences.Adapters.Ecto` reports its repo, schema, and exactly the values named by `scope_fields`.
+Its token changes only when a field that can select another database row changes.

+Custom adapters may implement the optional `c:Backpex.Preferences.Adapter.client_namespace/2` callback and return any stable term that uniquely identifies their storage namespace.
+Adapters that omit the callback conservatively use the complete resolved application scope plus their route options.

+`Backpex.InitAssigns` renders the signed route list into `data-preferences-manifest` (pass `preferences_manifest={@preferences_manifest}` to `app_shell`).
+The browser routes each key through that manifest and discards only entries whose own token no longer matches; compatible siblings remain.
+The preferences endpoint path is transport metadata, not part of the namespace, so changing a dynamic tenant URL does not invalidate a compatible Session-backed mirror.

-The server renders the fingerprint into `data-preferences-scope` (pass `preferences_scope={@preferences_scope}` to `app_shell`).
-The browser discards the whole cookie when it does not match, and so does the disconnected mount — which does not trust the browser to have discarded it, because that is exactly where a planted cookie lands.
-The digest is keyed, so it exposes no user id to the scripts that can read this cookie.
+The disconnected mount repeats token validation and does not trust the browser to discard an outlived or planted cookie.
+The digest is keyed, so neither the manifest nor browser storage exposes raw session, user, or tenant identifiers.

-When there is no fingerprint to be had — no `secret_key_base`, a layout that does not pass the assign, or the very first request of a brand-new session, whose CSRF token `Plug.CSRFProtection` only writes back at the end of the response — Backpex behaves as though the cookie did not exist: a first paint that may be one write stale, never a write attributed to the wrong user.
+When tokens cannot be signed — no `secret_key_base`, a layout that does not pass the manifest, or the very first request of a brand-new session, whose CSRF token `Plug.CSRFProtection` only writes back at the end of the response — Backpex behaves as though the browser overlay did not exist: a first paint that may be one write stale, never a value attributed to the wrong namespace.

-Because the cookie is browser-written and unsigned, anything any script on the origin can plant reaches a render. `Backpex.Preferences.Context.put_client/2` therefore filters both client carriers — the cookie and the connect params — before they become an overlay (the fingerprint is an *additional* gate, not a
-replacement: it says which scope wrote a value, not that the value is sane):
+Because the cookie is browser-written and unsigned, anything any script on the origin can plant reaches a render. `Backpex.Preferences.Context.put_client/2` therefore filters both client carriers — the cookie and the connect params — before they become an overlay (the namespace token is an *additional* gate, not a replacement: it says which store owns a value, not that the value is sane):

 - keys that fail `Backpex.Preferences.Key.validate/1` are dropped;
 - values that fail `Backpex.Preferences.Keys.valid_value?/2` are dropped.